WORKSHOP/RESIDENCY PROJECT

 THURSDAY, August 13 - Arrival in Rochester

 Participants settle in.
-Local picture assigned - each participant responds.
+Local picture assignment - each participant responds.

-FRIDAY, AUGUST 14th - Class, Crits, Production time
+FRIDAY, AUGUST 14th - Class Critiques, Production time

 TIME: 10-5pm

-SATURDAY, AUGUST 15 – Production TOWARDS THE EXHIBITION
+SATURDAY, AUGUST 15 – Production towards the onscreenexhibition

 10am - 12pm: Open “Office” Hours: Participants come to the workshop space with files.

-12pm – 3:30 pm: PROJECT EDITING AND INSTALLATION in the Project Space Gallery.
+12pm – 3:30 pm: Project editing and presentation in the Project Space Gallery.

 SUNDAY, AUGUST 16 Open to the public